IBM/techqa/README.md

 For help or issues, please submit a GitHub issue.

-For direct communication, please contact Vittorio Castelli (vittorio at us dot ibm dot com).
+For direct communication, please contact Avi Sil (avi@us.ibm.com).